Installing ZendPHP on Alpine Linux

 zendphpctl repo install

-To allow access to LTS binaries, you can provide your credentials to zendphpctl:
+To allow access to LTS binaries, provide your credentials to zendphpctl:

 zendphpctl repo credentials --account {USERNAME} --password {PASSWORD}